ollyau/generate-data/README.txt

 1) NGC0000-folded-misc.txt:
 --------------------
 The full list of parameters is below, broken up into sections.
 The basic parameters are the same as given in Table 1 of Paper V; see that table for notes and caveats.
-The full galaxy spectrum parameters represent two different choices for generating a composite spectrum; full spectrum 1 contains all binned fibers, while full spectrum 2 contains fibers within some smaller radius, chosen to minimize asymmetry due to masked neighbors or other data issues.
+The full galaxy spectrum parameters represent two different choices for generating a composite spectrum; full spectrum 1 contains all fibers, while full spectrum 2 contains fibers within some smaller radius, chosen to minimize asymmetry due to masked neighbors or other issues.

+#
---Basic parameters:
+# Basic parameters:
+#
 date			ISO 8601 timestamp of when files were generated (UTC) ra	(degrees)	Right Ascension dec	(degrees)	Declination